 Building a Successful Teacher Webpage

 Building a successful teacher website can be a time-consuming, frustrating thing if you jump right in and just start.
 But, with a bit of planning and some guidance, it can actually be relatively easy to create and maintain a useful website.
-There are three basic questions that need to be addressed before you start your website:
+There are some basic questions that need to be addressed before you start your website:

 - What will I put on my site?